compulim/webchat-bugbash-dlspeech/README.md

      1. Click "See all" (next to "Featured" on top)
      1. On "Cognitive Services" section, click "See More"
      1. Select "Speech"
-1. In Quick Start, write down subscription key and endpoint
+1. In Quick Start, write down subscription key and the region (inside endpoint, e.g. `westus2`)

 ## Create a Web App bot